eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * If you don't include an explicit attachment, Twitter will examine the links in your tweet, in _reverse_ order.
 If you link to a tweet, that tweet will be quoted in yours.
 If you link to a website that supports Twitter "cards" (small brief descriptions of a site, possibly with images), that card will be attached.
 There can only be one attachment, so as soon as Twitter finds something it can use, it stops looking.

+* You can embed someone _else_'s media in your own tweet by ending it with a link to the media URL — that is, the one that ends with `/photo/1`.
+This is different from a quoted tweet, and won't notify the original tweeter.

 * Quoted tweets are always just tweets that include links to other tweets.
 If the link is the last thing to appear in the tweet text, official clients _will not show_ the link.
 This can be extremely confusing if you try to link to two tweets — the first one will be left as a regular link, and the second one will be _replaced_ by a quoted tweet, so at a glance it looks like you linked to a tweet and it was also embedded.
 A workaround for this is just to add text after the final link, so it's not the last thing in the tweet and thus isn't hidden.

 * Twitter cards may be associated with a Twitter account.
 On Android Twitter (not Web Twitter!), replying to a tweet with a card will also include the `@handle` for the associated account.
 For example, replying to a tweet that links to a YouTube video will prefill `@YouTube`.
 This is pretty goofy, since YouTube itself didn't _make_ the video, and it causes replies to notify the person even though the original link doesn't.